eHow launches Android app: Get the best of eHow on the go.

 Put your paper in context.
 If you are having trouble coming up with a good conclusion, it is a good to think about the larger issues you touch upon and tie your paper to those.
 For example, if your paper is about the lack of recycling programs on campus, your conclusion could talk about how recycling is only one of many things the campus should be doing to help the environment.

 Explain the implications of your research and interpretation.
 Think about what difference your paper might make and what may change as a result of it.
-Using our previous example, explain what changes you hope to see brought about in the campus recycling program.
+Using the previous example, explain what changes you hope to see brought about in the campus recycling program.

 Tie things back to the introduction.
 You might want to revisit a key phrase or idea from your introduction and present them in a way that reveals their greater depth.